dignissimus/calofree/README.md

 # Calofree
-A light-weight extension to hide calorie information on websites
+A light-weight browser extension to hide calorie information on websites

 # Installation